-The Group has until recently operated a predominantly office based, desktop environment.
+The group has until recently operated a predominantly office based, desktop environment.

-As the needs of the business increasingly move to mobile access, flexible working from different devices / access points and cloud based platforms, a review of hardware requirements is already underway.
+As the needs of the business increasingly move to mobile access, flexible working from different devices / access points and cloud based platforms, a review of hardware requirements will be required.